christianhanvey/angularjs-google-maps/README.md

 ##### Advanced Marker Elements
 * `useAdvancedMarkerElements`: when markers are added, the maps API uses AdvancedMarkerElement instead of Marker class

+AdvancedMarkerElement requires a mapId is set when initialising the map.
+You can customise this mapId by adding a data attribute for mapId to the ngMap instance e.g.:
+  `<ng-map data-map-id="068edba235fe60d">`

 Example using configuration:

 ```js